Thinking of something meaningful to do? Why not spend time with a sad friend and be sad together?

 Actually, being sad can help you develop a sense of oneness with yourself and unity with those around you, leading to greater happiness and fulfilment.
-While it’s true that crying releases feel-good endorphins to help you cope with the pain of sadness, that’s not the only reason a deep sorrow can help you feel whole inside.
-In fact, it might be the most human thing you’ve ever done.
+While it’s true that crying releases feel-good endorphins to help you cope with the pain of sadness, that’s not the only reason deep sorrow can help you feel whole inside.
+It might be the most human thing you’ve ever done.

 Here are seven reasons to reach for the hanky and embrace sadness:

 - It means your emotions are in working order.

 - Other people get sad, too.

 - It makes you think about what you need.

 - The sadder you feel, the happier you can feel.

 - It lets you help other people when they are sad.